 CGG has acquired a multi-client 2D seismic survey to investigate the offshore oil and gas potential of the Durban and Zululand basins, off the east coast of South Africa.
 These basins remain largely unexplored; the slope and deepwater regions have not yet been tested.
 They offer potential analogues to the Rovuma and Mafia Basins located offshore Mozambique and Tanzania to the north and the conjugate North and East Falkland Island Basins.
 All data is available now.

-Explore our interactive map and see details of all CGG's multi-client data in this area.
+Explore the GeoStore and see details of all CGG's multi-client data in this area.